Galaxy Morphological Classification with Efficient Vision Transformer: Result

 \section{Result}

 We present our best overall accuracy and individual class accuracy from our Linformer models.
 Due to the intrinsic imbalance in different categories, categorical accuracy is another important performance indicator.
-Our best overall accuracy is $80.55\%$, whereas the best individual class accuracy achieved in our weighted-cross entropy Linformer is over $60\%$ in each class (the overall accuracy is $77.42\%$).
+Our best overall accuracy is $80.55\%$ \footnote{We achieve an accuracy of $81.21\%$ from our latest model, which has slight improvement compared with the accepted version at the NeurIPS workshop.
+The details of this latest model can be found in \url{https://github.com/sliao-mi-luku/Galaxy-Zoo-Classification}}, whereas the best individual class accuracy achieved in our weighted-cross entropy Linformer is over $60\%$ in each class (the overall accuracy is $77.42\%$).
 All their individual class accuracy results are shown in the confusion matrix (\figref{fig:confusion-matrix}).

 We use ResNet-50 as a baseline CNN model to compare with our Linformer models.
 The best accuracy obtained in ResNet-50 is $85.12\%$.
 While our ViT models do not outperform CNN over the entire sample, we explore cases which are correctly classified by one network but failed by the other (see red v.s. orange histograms in Fig.~\ref{fig:vit_vs_cnn}).
-We find that ViT performs better than CNN in classifying smaller and fainter galaxies correctly which are more challenging to classify since they are noisier.
+We find that ViT reaches higher classification accuracy in classifying smaller and fainter galaxies which are more challenging to classify since the image quality of these samples are noisier.
 A possible reasoning for ViT's better performance on fainter and smaller galaxies is that these galaxies dominate the entire dataset and ViT models tend to outperform CNN when more training samples are available\cite{dosovitskiy2020image}.